 We let celebrities tell us what’s meaningful and trendy.
 We let the news man tell us what is true.
 We let the government dictate how we live our lives.
 We let the TV decide what we should focus our attention on.

-But trying to fill that hole you have or that stress and anxiety lingering over you with what mainstream culture offers us, is like trying to quench your thirst with seawater.
+But trying to fill that hole you have, or that anxiety that follows you around, with what mainstream culture offers us, is like trying to quench your thirst with seawater.

 We all have to make a living but the best things in life are free.
-Refocus your energy away from the fake mainstream culture; things like gardening, nature, helping others, art and creativity, philosophy and ancient history.
+Refocus your energy away from the fake mainstream culture; things like gardening, nature, helping others, art and creativity, philosophy and journalling.

 This can help bring about true mindfulness in your life.